 Sometimes our lines are busy.
 If you can't get through immediately, please do try again or try our one-to-one web chat.

-If you need support outside of these hours, we encourage you to email our Helpline staff (details below) or access our Message Boards.
+If you need support outside of these hours, we encourage you to email our Helpline staff (details below).

 Beat provides Helplines for adults and young people offering support and information about eating disorders.
 These Helplines are free to call from all phones.